 It’s common to wonder:

 These questions are valid.
+Victims of sexual assault often face emotional and legal challenges, but you are not alone—support is available for those seeking justice.
 And the truth is, the answers vary based on each individual case.
 But here’s what we can promise you:

 You have already survived something unimaginably difficult.
 Pursuing justice is not a requirement for healing—but it can be a powerful part of it.
 And you don’t have to do it alone.